orstavik/JoiComponents/README.md

 "The web component design patterns" is a set of recipes for developing simple and reusable web components.
-This book does not rely on any framework: all patterns are intended to run natively on any browser that supports the whatwg HTML spec for web components and vanilla es6.
+This book does not rely on any framework: all patterns are intended to run natively on any browser that supports web components and vanilla es6.
 However, although different frameworks might require a different mode of implementation, most of the patterns described here should be relevant for developers using other frameworks.

-WC patterns consists of two types of recipes:
+WC patterns consists of the following types of recipes:
+* problem descriptions that detail and frame frequent issues and use-cases,
-* patterns that explain how to build web components and
+* patterns that explain how to solve these problems and build web components,
-* isolated functional mixins that both explain and implement a few key, frequent use-cases.
+* isolated functional mixins that implement some of these patterns,
+* and punchlines and other resources that implements other patterns needed to make a complete app.

 The isolated functional mixins presented do **not** make a framework.
 In fact, it is the ambition with this book that you no longer need a framework to build scalable, manageable, simple, yet powerful web apps.
 Modern browsers now has all the power you desire.
-Hence, every mixin strives for no other dependencies than itself and the (polyfilled) platform.
+Hence, every mixin and resource strives for no other dependencies than itself and the (polyfilled) platform.

 The following mixins are directly available via rawgit.com and unpkg.com: